aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 ### Deploying Local osml-cdk-constructs

 By default this package uses the osml-cdk-constructs defined in the [official NPM repository](https://www.npmjs.com/package/osml-cdk-constructs?activeTab=readme).
-If you wish to make changes to the `lib/osml-cdk-constructs` submodule in this project and what to use those changes when deploying, then follow these steps to switch out the remote NPM package for the local package.
+If you wish to make changes to the `lib/osml-cdk-constructs` submodule in this project and want to use those changes when deploying, then follow these steps to switch out the remote NPM package for the local package.

 1. In `package.json`, locate `osml-cdk-constructs` under devDependencies.
 By default it points to the latest NPM package version, but swap out the version number with `"file:lib/osml-cdk-constructs"`.
 This will tell package.json to use the local package instead.
 The dependency will now look like this: